rvhonorato/cazy-parser/CONTRIBUTING.md

-## cazy-parser
-*A way to extract specific information from the Carbohydrate-Active enZYmes.*

-# How to contribute?
+# How to contribute to cazy-parser?

 There are still a few features that could be implemented, such as:

 * Organism specific selection
 * Retrieve three dimensional structures for each family

-and specially

-* **Retrieve fasta sequences from NCBIs servers**

 ___